Diabetic Retinopathy

 Diabetic Retinopathy FAQ

-• It’s estimated that about 9.6 million people in the United States have diabetic retinopathy, which accounts for about 26.34% of patients with diabetes.
+• It’s estimated that about 9.6 million people in the United States have diabetic retinopathy, which accounts for about 26.34% of patients with Diabetes Mellitus.
 However, diabetic retinopathy may be even more common; since patients with early onset NPDR typically don’t experience symptoms, there’s no telling how many people have the condition without realizing it.
 This is one of the reasons why getting regular diabetic eye exams is so crucial.